team113/messenger/release_notes/en-US.md

-- Added pages scrolling by pressing Page Up and Page Down keys.
-- Redesigned forward message modal in chat.
+- Bug fixes and performance improvements.